elasticio/csv-component/README.md

 to the component.
 The fetched CSV file will be placed in the attachment part of the outgoing message.

+#### Limitations

+Recommended parameters for CSV file to read: not more 25k lines of content with size not more then more then 1 kB per line.
+Current component version can't grantee more then 100/sec message emits.

 ## Actions

 ### Read CSV attachment